GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/Additive_exp_Tml/README.md

 ## 2. DESeq2 analysis
 Script `DESeq2_Tml_additive_analysis.ipynb` was used for DESeq2 analysis.

 Based on PCA and clustering results, Tml_1 is a outlier (see notes in `DESeq2_Tml_additive_analysis.ipynb`), and is removed.
-Then, the PCA and clustering results showed samples from the same species were clustered togeterh.
+Then, the PCA and clustering results showed samples from the same species were clustered together.

 ![PCA plot](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/blob/master/Differential_expression_analysis/Additive_exp_Tml/images/Tml_additive_PCA.png)